PLUS Program Additional Services

-Designed for new first-year students, the PLUS Early Connection Program (ECP) supports students with learning differences in transitioning to college and Muskingum University.
-Held two weeks before the fall semester begins, ECP provides new students with the opportunity to experience a 3-credit college course which fulfills a general education requirement, connect with other new students, and learn skills which will support success in college.
+Designed for first-year students, LEAP, held by the PLUS Program supports students with learning differences in transitioning to Muskingum University.
+The LEAP Program begins two weeks before the fall semester and provides incoming Muskingum University students with the opportunity to experience a 3-credit college course.
+Participating in LEAP will fulfill a general education requirement while being able to connect with other new students, and learning skills to support the success of the whole student.

-- Developing skills and connections which carry over to the fall semester
+- Developing connections and skills that carry over to the fall semester

 - Learning to navigate a class using a variety of technology resources